Risk management plan (RMP): questions and answers

 RMPs submitted using Rev. 1 of the template instead of Rev.2 will not be rejected at validation of the submission, but will automatically trigger an additional step of assessment and an outstanding issue; applicants and MAHs will be required to update the RMP using the Rev.2 of the template and submit it with the responses to the RSI.

-All post-authorisation RMP updates using leading to the RMP Summary update will trigger the publication of the RMP Summary.
+All post-authorisation RMP updates using Guidance on the format of the risk management plan (RMP) in the EU – in integrated format (Rev. 2) leading to the RMP Summary update will trigger the publication of the RMP Summary.

 The RMP Summary will be reviewed during the procedure under RMP Part VI, and will be approved as part of the agreed RMP.